 Motivate your workers by communicating the reasons for the change.
 What is the benefit to the worker of adopting the new training methods?
 Your workers need to know “what’s in it for me”(WIIFM).

 Are your workers ready?
 The best time to train is when your blue-workers are motivated to learn.
-Likewise, create a “moment of motivations” by informing workers that they need to prepare for new processes or equipment, production lines, or seasonal challenges.
+Likewise, create a “moment of motivations” by informing warehouse workers that they need to prepare for new processes or equipment, or seasonal challenges.

 Training is not a one-and-done process.
 Especially, a brand new training method.